GoogleCloudPlatform/gcsfuse/docs/semantics.md

 created before opening the file.

 The contents of an open file do *not* spontaneously change when a new generation of the object is changed.
-If you open a file and read a bit, then overwrite or delete the object in GCS, your file handle will still observe the same contents.
+If you open a file, then overwrite or delete the object in GCS, your file handle will still observe the same contents as before the modification.

 # Writing, syncing, and closing